pbollhorn/Calculator/README.md

 #### Python files:
-- calculator.py:          All the code for the calculator
+- calculator.py:          The code for the calculator
 - requirements.txt:       List of Python packages necessary to install before the Python app can run (i.e. the Flask package)

 #### Docker files: